Leuprolide and norethindrone

 Do not use if you are pregnant or breast-feeding.

-You should not use this medication if you are allergic to leuprolide or norethindrone, or if you have:
+You should not use this medicine if you are allergic to leuprolide or norethindrone, or if you have:

 abnormal vaginal bleeding that has not been checked by a doctor;

 a history of heart attack, stroke, or blood clot; or

 a history of hormone-related cancer, or cancer of the breast, uterus/cervix, or vagina.

 Tell your doctor if you have ever had:

 osteoporosis or low bone mineral density (in you or a family member);